 Post-click optimization (PCO) bridges the gap between the ad and the conversion.
 It’s the practice of improving the odds your visitor converts after they click through your ad.
 It involves techniques like persuasive copywriting, A/B testing, conversion ratio optimization, and more.

-Combine these techniques with the three pillars of post-click optimization, and you have a great post-click experience:
+Combine these techniques with the three pillars of post-click optimization, and you have a great post-click landing page:

-At its most basic level, personalization is at least one landing page per campaign, but many advertisers go beyond that.
-Some will create landing pages based on traffic segments, others, based on retargeting data.
-With today’s tools, landing pages can get as personalized as you want.
+At its most basic level, personalization is at least one post-click landing page per campaign, but many advertisers go beyond that.
+Some will create post-click landing pages based on traffic segments, others, based on retargeting data.
+With today’s tools, post-click landing pages can get as personalized as you want.

 Learn more about optimization opportunities throughout the funnel